Ireland’s WEIRDEST arts and culture festivals that you should attend:

 The name says it all but let’s go into more detail.
 People from all over Ireland enter their wildly creative scarecrows into the Scarecrow Championship for a coveted €3,000 prize.
 Other events within the festival are arts and crafts, a children’s summer camp and theatre.
 In its 8th year, it is most definitely a unique experience.
 The experience will be heightened by the colourful displays.

 5. Poc Fada – Louth

 The Irish words “poc fada” translate to long puck, which is exactly what this event is about.
 Competitors as young as ten years old assemble at Annaverna Mountain.
 The aim of the tournament is to determine how many pucks are needed to complete the 5km long course.

 This includes wielding a Hurley and hitting a sliotar to the top of the mountain!
 The record is currently held by Tipperary hurler Brendan Cummins with 48 pucks.
 This year it will be held on August 5th 2017.

 6. Irish Red Head Convention – Cork

-Every year those with fierce red hair come together in their hundreds to celebrate their unique hair colour.
+Every year those with fierce ginger hair come together in their hundreds to celebrate their unique hair colour.
 Usually, there is the crowning of the redhead king and queen, art exhibitions, a ginger parade and a variety of performers.
 Unfortunately, the festival will not be taking place this year, its 8th year due to lack of a sponsor.
 Fingers crossed it will return next year in full force.

 7. Lisdoonvarna Matchmaking Festival – Clare